mairfanj/Synchronous-Bundle-Weighing-Prototype/Documentation/user_manual.md

-# User Manual for Master-Slave Device Firmware
+# User Manual for Synchronous Bundle Weighing Prototype

 This document provides a detailed guide for setting up, calibrating, and operating the Master-Slave Device system, which consists of: